 Out of scope for this RFP is non-operational business relevant risk such as marketplace risk, credit risk, legal risk, project management risk, etc.

-The conceptual model will have an information exchange format based on NIEM, but mappings to other exchange formats, such as STIX may be supported as well.
+The conceptual model will have an information exchange format based on NIEM and an explicit mapping to STIX.
+Other exchange formats, such as CAP may be supported as well.

 For further details see Section 6 of this document.